petru/cakewalk/docs/common_tasks.md

 # Sending messages to users and channels beside `m.user` and `m.channel`

-Cinch provides {Cinch::Helpers helper methods} to get instances of Channel and User objects that you can work with:
+Cakewalk provides {Cakewalk::Helpers helper methods} to get instances of Channel and User objects that you can work with:

     User('user').send("Hello!")        # Sends a message to user 'user'